rajesh9822/CD_project/README.md

 #### 3. This data set is combined into one single data frame called data.
 #### 4. The colomn name headers are added to the data from features.txt
 #### 5. It then extracts the sd and mean variables of accelerometer and gyroscope
-#### 6. The details of the colomns variable is present in the code_book.doc file
+#### 6. The details of the colomns variable is present in the code_book.md file
 #### 7. Descriptive activity names are then added to coulmn activity

-#### 8. Tidy data is then extracted by summursising the on subject and activity
+#### 8. Tidy data is then extracted by summurizing the on subject and activity
 #### mean is taken for other variables.
 #### 9. output is writen in output.txt file